 On behalf of the Botetourt County 4-H Program, we would like to update you on our current programming efforts.

 As a result of the COVID-19 pandemic, 4-H programs across the state have been affected for the foreseeable future.
-As we have transitioned into the summer, aspects of 4-H programs are still suspended that include face-to-face 4-H club meetings, as well as local, regional, and state activities and events.
+This includes 4-H school programming, face-to-face 4-H clubs meetings, as well as local, regional, and state.

-We encourage you to follow our social media channels for educational content that is still available through the summer.
-We can be found on Facebook at Botetourt County4-H and Instagram at Botetourt4H.
+Although our face-to-face programs are currently suspended, we encourage you to follow our social media channels for weekly educational content.
+We can be found on Facebook at Botetourt County 4-H and Instagram at Botetourt4H.
 If you have ideas for virtual activities or programs that you would like to see, please let us know.
 We have many ideas for future posts and we are excited to share those with you.

-For more information on Botetourt County 4-H or the programs we offer, please contact Tyler Painter (email@example.com) at 540-473-8260.
+If you would like more information on Botetourt County 4-H or the programs we offer, please contact Tyler Painter (email@example.com) at 473-8260.